SiCarlsson/homelab-infrastructure/README.md

 - `make ansible-install-docker` - Install and configure Docker on all hosts using Ansible playbook.
 - `make ansible-install-traefik` - Install and configure Traefik reverse proxy on all hosts.
 - `make ansible-install-cloudflare-ddns` - Install and configure Cloudflare DDNS service on all hosts.
+- `make ansible-install-adguard` - Install and configure AdGuard Home DNS server on all hosts.
+- `make ansible-install-changedetection` - Install and configure Change Detection monitoring service on all hosts.
+- `make ansible-install-homepage` - Install and configure Homepage application dashboard on all hosts.
+- `make ansible-install-pgadmin` - Install and configure pgAdmin PostgreSQL management tool on all hosts.
+- `make ansible-install-portainer` - Install and configure Portainer container management platform on all hosts.
+- `make ansible-install-postgresql` - Install and configure PostgreSQL database server on all hosts.
+- `make ansible-install-uptime-kuma` - Install and configure Uptime Kuma monitoring tool on all hosts.